EnginKosure/ReactLiveStream/frontend/README.md

 ## General Information

-It is designed to be a platform dedicated for artists to have an account and create/arrange concert streaming.
+This project is designed to be a platform dedicated for artists to have an account and create/arrange concert streaming.

 - Artist can create profile, add/schedule events
 - Live video environment with 1-to-many connection